discourse/discourse-calendar/README.md

 Custom fields can be set in plugin settings.
 Once added a new form will appear on event UI.
 These custom fields are available when a plugin event is triggered.

+#### Holidays

+To add/remove/correct a holiday, edit the relevant [definition files](vendor/holidays/definitions) and run `rake generate:definitions` in the `vendor/holidays` directory.
+Syntax of definition files can be found in [vendor/holidays/definitions/docks/SYNTAX.md](vendor/holidays/definitions/docks/SYNTAX.md).